YOU CAN HELP!

 • Watershed Education Volunteers Needed

 Volunteers are needed to support school programs and watershed tours and programs.
-We are particularly looking for individuals who are interested in supporting field trips with the Lake Oswego School District.
+We are particularly looking for individuals who are interested in supporting watershed programs in the Lake Oswego School District.
 Training is provided for all volunteer opportunities.
 Please contact Megan Hill at megan@oswegowatershed.org for details.

 Volunteer Opportunities with Our Partner Organizations